Azure/azure-sdk/docs/cpp/design.md

 {% endhighlight %}

 ## Client interface

+> TODO: This section is unmodified from the C version; we need to review with SDKs team to determine what they want.

 In C, your API surface will consist of one or more _service client initializers_ that the consumer will call to define a connection to your service, plus a set of supporting functions that perform network requests.